 Search the 900+ member (and growing) database for collaboration and partnering opportunities with traditional large companies, non-traditional companies, small companies, and academia.

-The NAC is partnered with the DoD through two OTAs; the DoD Ordnance Technology Consortium (DOTC) and the Aviation and Missile Technology Consortium (AMTC).
+The NAC is partnered with the DoD through three OTAs; the DoD Ordnance Technology Consortium (DOTC), the Aviation and Missile Technology Consortium (AMTC), and the Naval Energetic Systems and Technologies Consortium (NEST).

 The NAC maintains an extensive Member’s Only Website that provides networking tools and information on the DoD’s armaments technology strategies, roadmaps, and detailed requirements.

-DOTC issues semi-annual solicitations and AMTC issues quarterly solicitations – only NAC members can respond to these.
+DOTC issues monthly solicitations, AMTC releases tri-annually, and NEST releases semi-annually – only NAC members can respond to these.

 The NAC, in support of its members, works tirelessly with DOTC and AMTC to cultivate DoD stakeholders to actively participate in our program.

 The use of OTA agreements eliminates most of the FAR contracting delays, streamlining the process, and accelerating the development and delivery of combat capability.

 Collaborate with DOD customers/stakeholders in defining requirements, innovating, and solving technology challenges through prototyping.